 The Contractor shall have in place the organizational, operational, managerial and administrative systems capable of fulfilling all contract requirements.
 For the purposes of this contract, the Contractor shall not employ or contract with any individual who has been debarred, suspended or otherwise lawfully prohibited from participating in any public procurement activity or from participating in non-procurement activities under regulations issued under Executive Order 12549 or under guidelines implementing Executive Order 12549 [42 CFR 438.610(a) and (b), 42 CFR 1001.1901(b), 42 CFR 1003.102(a)(2)].
-The Contractor is obligated to screen all employees and contractors to determine whether any of them have been excluded from participation in Federal health care programs.
-The HHS-OIG website can be searched by the names of any individuals.
-The database can be accessed at http://www.oig.hhs.gov.
+The Contractor is obligated to screen employees and subcontractors to determine whether they have been excluded from participation in Federal health care programs, as outlined in Section D, Paragraph 70, Corporate Compliance.